Committees

 Biography

-Dr. Mary Magoulick teaches folklore (including courses on myths and fairy tales), Native American literature, popular culture and women's and gender studies, all with multicultural focus.
+Dr. Mary Magoulick teaches many courses on folklore, popular culture, and literature (including on myths and fairy tales).
 She has published in The Journal of American Folklore, The Journal of Folklore Research, The Journal of Popular Culture, and more.
-Her book, The Goddess Myth in Contemporary Literature and Popular Culture: A Feminist Critique was published by the University Press of Mississippi in 2022.
-She has traveled or lived in over 30 countries so far, including time in the Peace Corps in Senegal and in Croatia on a Fulbright.
-She focuses on culturally-based approaches to studying human artistic expressions.
+Her book, The Goddess Myth in Contemporary Literature and Popular Culture was published by the University Press of Mississippi in 2022.
+She has traveled widely, including on a Fulbright in Croatia, and focuses on contextual approaches to studying human artistic expressions.

 Research